 - Kikz / Microsoft CRM – customer management: 55%

 From this summary, it is immediately apparent that the scores say very little without their context.
 The scores only make logical sense when they can be compared with the scores of other tools that provide the same functionality.
 Therefore, that will be further improved after development through time is made apparent.
 Altogether, the first step for the benchmark has been established.

 Do you want to get started yourself?

-Run your organization through the PublicSpaces Digital Powerwash with this questionnaire (download the template with questions or use the open excel example).
+Run your organization through the PublicSpaces Digital Powerwash with this questionnaire (download the template with questions (excel spreadsheet) or the open .ots file).
 Do you want to know more about the PublicSpaces Digital Powerwash or would you like to share your results with PublicSpaces and the partners?
 Please contact us.